 You’ll also want to reduce your intake of foods that increase inflammation such as: refined sugars and grains, polyunsaturated vegetable oils (such as safflower, soy, sunflower, corn and cottonseed oil), processed meats, alcohol, MSG, aspartame, and any foods you may be allergic to.

 My hope is that more and more care providers will begin recommending more natural ways to reduce inflammation to all their clients, particularly those who experience preterm contractions.
-But, having said that, I also want to make it clear that preterm labor should be taken very seriously.
-Do not try to self-treat if you suddenly begin to experience possible preterm labor symptoms.
-The March of Dimes urges:

 Do you have any other tips for preventing preterm labor naturally?
 Have you had any luck using any of the inflammation-reducing tips I shared above?
 I’d love to hear from you.